lxsmnsyc/LuaShould/README.md

 except if the keywords are similar to the reserved Lua keywords, you must use the keyword in a different case.

 #### Connectors
-Connectors are keywords the adds verbosity to the assertions.
+Connectors are keywords that adds verbosity to the assertions.
 They pass the context reference to the next keywords.
 For example:
 ```lua
 this("Hello World").should.be.of.length(11).and.a.String()